 We had to use a step bit to cut the metal utensil holders.

-We drilled directly into the centre of the container, about 7 levels down to the same diameter of the socket- so that they socket from the thrifted lamps fit perfectly inside.
+We drilled directly into the centre of the container, about 7 levels down to the same diameter of the socket- so that they socket from the lamps would fit perfectly inside.
 Do this step, and all the following steps twice (if you are making two sconces!).

 Then, using your router, router out a space in the back, big enough for your electric connectors to sit in.
 Stain your piece any colour you desire.